The JSONSchema.make function allows you to generate a JSON Schema from a schema.

 Refinements

-The jsonSchema annotation is intentionally defined as a generic object.
-This allows it to describe non-standard extensions.
+The jsonSchema annotation is defined as a generic object, allowing it to represent non-standard extensions.
+This flexibility leaves the responsibility of enforcing type constraints to the user.

 If you prefer stricter type enforcement or need to support non-standard extensions, you can introduce a satisfies constraint on the object literal.
 This constraint should be used in conjunction with the typing library of your choice.